stimms/Blog/blog/source/_posts/svg-lines.md

 date: 2013-06-13
 ---

 I know what you're thinking: you're thinking that the lines in an SVG image are pretty boring and how did I get a whole post out of this?
-Actually lines have some interesting properties in SVG which makes them super-cool(you have to say super-cool with a French accent â€“ the oxymoronic nature of being both French and cool is delicious).
+Actually lines have some interesting properties in SVG which makes them super-cool(you have to say super-cool with a French accent "“ the oxymoronic nature of being both French and cool is delicious).

 Up first is that you can specify line endings for any line.
 If you've done work with PowerPoint or any sort of graph software then you'll have seen lines with arrows at the end.
 In SVG you can actually end line with any shape you want.
 Firs you need to specify a marker then apply it to a line.
 For a normal arrow ending you just need to specify a quick triangular path.